American premieres of Dmitri Shostakovich's Symphony No. 7: Criticism

-Serge Koussevitzky defended Shostakovich against his detractors in the press.

 Critical reaction to the Seventh's premieres were mixed in their appraisals.
 Douglas Watt in the New York Daily News called the march theme from the Seventh's first movement a "crazy little tune" that he likened to Fats Waller's song "Ain't Misbehavin'", and described its emergence as a "sneak attack".
 The Boston Globe said the symphony had a "'chin up—we'll win' quality" that was the work of an "artist of extraordinary selective powers", but left questions about its ultimate aesthetic worth to be answered by the "subtle, but definite wear of time".

 B. H. Haggin in The Nation labeled the Seventh "derivative", "eclectic", and said it was "pretentious in style as in length; and what it says so pretentiously is feeble, inane, banal".
 Downes wrote in The New York Times that the Seventh was "far from a work of sustained greatness, either of ideas, workmanship, or taste".
 Nicholas Nabokov in Harper's Magazine said that despite the Seventh's "profoundly moving sincerity", it was "definitely not the great symphonic work we were prepared to expect".

 Koussevitzky defended Shostakovich and his Seventh in the press, saying that critics would "strongly regret [their words] in the future".
 He also said that true appreciation of music by a man "who is without a doubt a genius" required repeated listening:

 It is my deepest feeling that there never has been a composer since Beethoven with such tremendous appeal to the masses.
 No one since Beethoven has had the aesthetic sense, the approach to musical material that Shostakovich has.
 He is the greatest master of musical wealth; he is the master of what he desires to do; he has melody without end; his language is as rich as the world; his emotion is absolutely universal.